CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 9. Click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/33-Form-Validation/close.svg" height="14" width="14">}} to return to the LCM dashboard.

-    The Cumulus NetQ Images card now shows the number of images you uploaded.
+    The NetQ Images card now shows the number of images you uploaded.

 {{< /tab >}}